nate456643634/TermenalNotes/README.md

 📄 Description:

-    load_notes() is a helper function that loads existing notes from a local JSON file.
+    NoteCLI is a helper function that loads existing notes from a local JSON file.

         If the file does not exist or is empty, it returns an empty list.